Thinking of making a day trip to North Stradbroke Island, or ‘Straddie’ as it is affectionately known by the locals?

 If you buy a return ticket you must make sure to take the same ferry back again so take a note of the company and ask the ticket person which is the pier you will get off at on North Stradbroke Island.

 If this will be too complicated, just buy a single then it doesn’t matter which jetty you get to on the way back as you’ll just buy a new ticket!

 Dogs are permitted on the ferry so long as they have a muzzle and lead.
 Bicycles are also permitted.

 The ferry is enclosed but it is a pleasant ride with nice views.
 There is a little kiosk onboard and a toilet too.
-The passenger ferry timetable is below, or you can also click here to view the ferry timetables online.
+Check out the passenger ferry timetable online.

 Flights to North Stradbroke Island